bfetahu/wiki_tables/README.md

 @article{fetahu2019tablenet,
-  title={TableNet: An Approach for Determining Fine-grained Relations for Wikipedia Tables}, author={Fetahu, Besnik and Anand, Avishek and Koutraki, Maria}, booktitle = {Proceedings of the 2019 World Wide Web Conference on World Wide Web,
-               {WWW} 2019, San Francisco, USA, May 13-17}, year={2019}
+  title={TableNet: An Approach for Determining Fine-grained Relations for Wikipedia Tables}, author={Fetahu, Besnik and Anand, Avishek and Koutraki, Maria}, booktitle={Proceedings of the 2019 World Wide Web Conference on World Wide Web, {WWW} 2019, San Francisco, USA, May 13-17}, year={2019}
 }
 ```